50 Identity And Access Security Stats You Should Know In 2025

 Install Endpoint Security On Employee Devices

-Endpoint security solutions use a combination of firewalls, anti-malware and device management tools to protect your network against malware and viruses that could be used to harvest your employees’ credentials.
+Endpoint security solutions use a combination of firewalls, anti-malware, and device management tools to protect your network against malware and viruses that could be used to harvest your employees’ credentials.

-Endpoint security solutions tend to be designed for larger organizations and those with a number of remote or BYOD endpoints; if you’re an SMB that doesn’t have a complex network architecture, and you’re looking for a product that will protect your endpoints against viruses and malware, you should look at investing in an antivirus software solution.
+Endpoint security solutions tend to be designed for larger organizations and those with a number of remote or BYOD endpoints.
+If you’re an SMB that doesn’t have a complex network architecture, and you’re looking for a product that will protect your endpoints against viruses and malware, you should look at investing in an antivirus software solution.

 Train Your Employees